november781/Planetside2-linux-guide/README.md

 Currently I have encountered 3 issues remotely related to running planetside on Linux

 1. Gamescope does not work, at least not on non-steam deck hardware
-2. Possible crash when out of focus
+2. ~~Possible crash when out of focus~~ Fixed with recent proton versions
-3. Sometimes lutris/steam will not be happy trying to launch recursion in the same wine/proton prefix as planetside.
+3. ~~Sometimes lutris/steam will not be happy trying to launch recursion in the same wine/proton prefix as planetside.~~ fixed by adding PROTON_VERB=runinprefix to Recursion's Environment variables

 Starting with Gamescope on non-steam deck devices: Currently the game returns a G25 error when trying to run in Gamescope on anything other than a brand new wine/proton prefix.
 I have an open bug report with valve that can be [found here](https://github.com/ValveSoftware/gamescope/issues/1131)